jorgebucaran/superfine/README.md

 Why `init` instead of `state`, or `update` rather than `actions` is beside the point.
 Moving `start` to a different module would be a good idea too, but having it all in the same file helps to see the big picture.

-Now it's your turn.
-You can find more examples [here](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).
+Now it's your turn to take Superfine for a spin.
 If you get stuck and need help, please file an issue, and we'll try to help you out.
+Looking for more examples?
+[Here you go](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).
 Good luck!

 ## Attributes